 - Monitoring the implementation of best practices was difficult

-After considering the pros and cons of various training methods, they decided to give online training a try.
+After considering the pros of various training methods, they decided to give online training a try.
 The results were incredible.

 - Course & test creation became effortless